Testing Accommodation Information

-Students must arrive on time at the University Testing location.
+Students must arrive on time at the Office of Testing Accommodations location.
 Students who are late can be docked the late minutes from the time available to complete the examination.
 Because of limited seating, after 15 minutes, it will be assumed that you are a “NO SHOW” and your seat may be given away.
-University Testing reserves the right to refuse testing accommodations for those students who do not arrive on time.
+OTA reserves the right to refuse testing accommodations for those students who do not arrive on time.